 It performed best on our low carpet test, second best on the hardwood floor test, and struggled the most with high pile carpet.
 Compared to the Shark Rotator Pro, the Navigator Pro outperformed in cleaning performance on both hardwood floors and low pile carpet.

 Depending on the type of flooring you have in your home, the overall value of the Shark may vary.
-Prices can fluctuate, but the Shark Navigator is generally around $20 less expensive than the Shark Rotator.
+Prices can fluctuate, but the Shark Navigator is generally less expensive than the Shark Rotator.

 Shark Rotator Value